microsoft/vscode-docs/docs/python/python-tutorial.md

 **Note**: VS Code uses JSON files for all of its various configurations; `launch.json` is the standard name for a file containing debugging configurations.

 These different configurations are fully explained in [Debugging configurations](/docs/python/debugging.md); for now, just select **Python File**, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.
-Once selected the Python extension creates a `launch.json` file within a `.vscode` folder (located in the folder's root directory) that contains a pre-defined configuration based on your selection (you can also learn more about this file in [Debugging configurations](/docs/python/debugging.md)).

 The debugger will stop at the first line of the file breakpoint.
 The current line is indicated with a yellow arrow in the left margin.
 If you examine the **Local** variables window at this point, you will see now defined `msg` variable appears in the **Local** pane.